Cycling Tour along the Neckar

 You first cycle to Ludwigsburg, the summer residence of the Württemberg kings.
 From here onwards the hillsides on both sides of the Neckar become steeper again, the river forms river bend after river bend- together with the mild climate these are ideal conditions for successful wine-growing.
 Trollinger, Lemberger and Kerner are the varieties one should definitely try.
 In Neckarsulm the history of transport comes to life in a historical setting at the NSU-Museum.

 Day 7: Bad Friedrichshall – Heidelberg, approx. 85 km

-At first today's stage will take you along the edge of the Odenwald forest and then right through it.
+At first today's stage takes you along the edge of the Odenwald forest and then right through it.
 The stretch is mostly flat and great for cycling on.
-Eberbach and Hirschhorn are appealing little towns and you will cross Hessian territory on the way.
+Eberbach and Hirschhorn are appealing little towns and you cross Hessian territory on the way.
 Heidelberg Castle announces the nearing end of the Neckar valley and your destination.
 Enjoy the evening in the lively university city.

 Day 8: Individual departure or extension of stay